 - Securing or changing appointment slots with contractors

-A portal can help to field enquiries in all three of these areas because all three either simply require reading back information stored in an existing system (like status of a current repair, or availability of contractors) or follow a very defined, logical process that doesn’t change regardless of who’s asking (like diagnosis and reporting)
+A portal can help to field enquiries in all three of these areas because all three either simply require reading back information stored in an existing system (like the status of a current repair, or availability of contractors) or follow a very defined, logical process that doesn’t change regardless of who’s asking (like diagnosis and reporting).

-Ideally, your portal will be able to provide an end-to-end repairs service that gives tenants the ability to get updates on repair progress as well as to diagnose, raise, schedule and if possible, reschedule their own repair jobs without having to call you and without your teams having to do any work (other than fixing the repair of course!).
+Ideally, your portal will be able to provide an end-to-end repairs service that gives tenants the ability to get updates on repair progress as well as to diagnose, raise, schedule and if possible, reschedule their own repair jobs without having to call you and without your teams having to do any work (other than fixing the repair of course).

-It (hopefully!) goes without saying that this functionality should all be delivered to tenants through a simple, intuitive and clean interface that makes it as easy as possible to use and as a result, as successful as possible for your organisation.
+It goes without saying that this functionality should all be delivered to tenants through a simple, intuitive and clean interface that makes it as easy as possible to use and as a result, as successful as possible for your organisation.

-In order to get the end-to-end experience you’ll need clarity on tenant/landlord repair responsibilities including SOR (Schedule of Rates) codes to map across to your repairs diagnosis tool.
-When doing this, ensure you pay good attention to repairs that are not your responsibility as landlord to address - these jobs may still need doing in tenant’s homes, so should be included in your diagnosis journey with self-help information or video attached.
+In order to get the end-to-end experience, you’ll need clarity on tenant/landlord repair responsibilities including SOR (Schedule of Rates) codes to map across to your repairs diagnosis tool.
+When doing this, ensure you pay good attention to repairs that are not your responsibility as a landlord to address - these jobs may still need doing in tenant’s homes, so should be included in your diagnosis journey with self-help information or video attached.

 From a technical perspective, to make this work you will likely need your portal to be integrated with your housing management system or CRM as well as your repairs contractor diary, often referred to as DRS (Dynamic Resource Scheduler).
 This should enable a closed loop repair system where the only touchpoints are the tenant reporting the job and the contractor fixing the repair.